PrestaShop/docs/src/content/1.7/modules/carrier/_index.md

 {{% /notice %}}

 {{% notice tip %}}
 Watch out!
-Every time merchant edits carrier, field `id_carrier` has a new value.
-If you want to create module related to specific carrier, make sure to use its `id_reference` field which is always the same.
-If for some reason you need the newest id of the carrier, make sure to read "Controlling the change of the carrier's ID" section.
+Every time a Back Office user edits a carrier, what actually happens is that the carrier is duplicated, the copy is edited and the original is edited.
+Consequently, the field `id_carrier` of the new entry is different from the original .
+If you want to create a module related to a specific carrier, make sure to use the `id_reference` field which does not change upon edition.
+If you need to monitor the changes of the id of this carrier, make sure to read "Controlling the change of the carrier's ID" section.
 {{% /notice %}}

 ## Installing and uninstalling the module